tus/tusd/docs/hooks.md

     // If the upload is a final one, this value will be an array of upload IDs
     // which are concatenated to produce the upload.
     "PartialUploads": null,
-    // The upload's meta data which can be supplied by the clients as it wishes.
+    // The upload's metadata which can be supplied by the clients as it wishes.
     // All keys and values in this object will be strings.
     // Be aware that it may contain maliciously crafted values and you must not
     // trust it without escaping it first!